 Photo from Wikimedia, Creative Commons, by MoMu.
 No edits made.

 All city walkers recognise Stella—a fashion shop with an alluring display of multi-faceted stockings adorning its windows at all times.
 The store opened in 1942 and is still going strong, with owner and regular clerk Edda Hauksdóttir having run the show for the past three decades.

 Although you’ll find beauty products, accessories, perfume and fashion wear in the small but captivating boutique, the store is primarily known for its unrivalled selection of fabulous leg coverings, where you’ll find everything from thermal winter stockings to illustrated nylons and high-fashion labels of French hosiery.

-Photo from Wikimedia, Creative Commons, by Adam Wood
+Photo from Wikimedia, Creative Commons, by Adam Wood.
+No edits made.

 Another gentlemens’ clothing store in the heart of Reykjavík, Verslun Guðsteins Eyjólfssonar has been run by the same family for the greater part of a full century.
 Originally opening in Grettisgata in 1918, the store moved to its current location at Laugavegur 34 in 1929, where it still stands.

 After the passing of Guðsteinn himself, his siblings ran the store until his children took over the family business.
 The owners have been dealing with the same trusted manufacturers for decades, which keeps the prices fair and the selection secure.

 Additionally, Reykjavík's centre wouldn't be the same without the monument of a mural showcasing necktie-instructions in the alleyway of the shop.